-On the road towards Oberon, not far from Kelso in the Bathurst district of NSW, there once stood a single-storey brick homestead built in 1872 that was an integral part of Australia’s Turf heritage.
+On the road towards Oberon, not far from Kelso in the Bathurst district of NSW, there once stood an imposing double-storey brick homestead built in the year 1872 that was an integral part of Australia’s Turf heritage.
 Not that any pioneering spirit from that bygone era would necessarily have recognised it years later – had they returned from the dead.
-The homestead in question, Leeholme, changed much over the years – most noticeably in the 1920’s when an original second storey was removed – and, in truth, with it went much of the languid charm of the place.
+The homestead in question, Leeholme, changed much over the years – most noticeably in the 1920s when the original second storey was removed – and, in truth, with it went much of the languid charm of the place.
 But by then, of course, the original owners had long departed, and the property’s once redolent association with the Turf had almost been extinguished.
 But let it not be forgotten that it was here at Leeholme that the famous George Lee bred Nellie, the Derby heroine of 1879 from his wonderful broodmare, Sappho, and thereby guaranteed the continuation of perhaps the greatest bloodline in the history of the Australian Stud Book.